-- Fuel Supply and Bunkering Piping Pressure ii) Relief Valves.
-A random selection pressure relief valves for the fuel supply and bunkering piping are to be opened for examination. adjusted, and function tested.
-Where a proper record of continuous overhaul and retesting of individually identifiable relief valves is maintained, consideration will be given to acceptance on the basis of opening, internal examination, and testing of a representative sampling of valves, including each size and type of liquefied gas or vapor relief valve in use, provided there is logbook evidence that the remaining valves have been overhauled and tested since crediting of the previous Class Renewal Survey. - Pressure/Vacuum Relief Valves.
+- ii) Fuel Supply and Bunkering Piping Pressure Relief Valves.
+Pressure relief valves for the fuel supply and bunkering piping are to be opened for examination, adjusted, function tested.
+Where a proper record of continuous overhaul and retesting of individually identifiable relief valves is maintained, consideration will be given to acceptance on the hasis of opening, internal examination, and testing of a representative sampling of valves, including each size and type of liquefied gas or vapor relief valve in use, provided there is logbook evidence that the remaining valves have been overhauled and tested since crediting of the previous Class Renewal Survey. - Pressure/Vacuum Relief Valves.
 The pressure/vacuum relief valves, rupture disc and other pressure relief devices for interbarrier spaces and hold spaces are to be opened, examined, tested and readjusted as necessary, depending on their design.